EPprivate/private_repo/README.md

 ### Inspecting errors in the Problems tool window

 The **Problems** tool window displays a complete list of mistakes and provides a toolset for fixing errors in a more centralized way.
+Each listed problem has an explanation next to it and a number of the line where the error occured.

 ![problems tab](https://github.com/EPprivate/private_repo/blob/main/images/problems%20tab.png?raw=true)

+To locate a specific mistake in the editor, double-click the desired problem.

 ## Resolving errors